yt-project/blog/content/posts/post_09_yt-development-star-particle-rendering-simple-merger-trees-and-documentation.md

+---
-# yt development: star particle rendering, simple merger trees and documentation
+title: yt development: star particle rendering, simple merger trees and documentation
 author: Matthew Turk
 date: 2011-01-17T05:27:00-00:00
+lastmod: 2011-01-17T05:27:00-00:00
+cover: /img/random/shoes.jpeg
+categories:
+  - archive
+tags:
+  - archive
+---
 This is the first of a new series of "what's up with yt" blog posts I'm going to be writing.
 By keeping this log, I hope that maybe some things that would otherwise get lost in the version control changesets will get